Dimensions & patternsPattern ArchetypesThe Recovery Arc

 If addressed

-People in the Recovery Arc typically rebuild faster than they expect, particularly when they anchor on their strongest dimension.
+People in the Recovery Arc often rebuild steadily when they anchor on their strongest dimension, though the timeline varies widely and depends on what they went through.
 The resilience that got them through the hard period is still present — the task is directed recovery, not starting from scratch.
-Within the first month of deliberate rebuilding, most people notice improvement in at least one additional dimension.
-The strong dimension acts as a multiplier: purpose provides motivation to rebuild health; relationships provide support to rebuild emotional balance; inner solidity provides patience to rebuild everything else.
-The person often emerges from the recovery stronger in some ways than before the crisis — not despite what happened, but because of what it revealed about their capacity.
+With deliberate rebuilding, many people notice improvement in at least one additional dimension over the first month or two.
+The strong dimension can act as a scaffold: purpose sustains motivation to rebuild health; relationships provide support to rebuild emotional balance; inner solidity provides patience to rebuild everything else.
+Some people do discover new capacities through the experience — post-traumatic growth is real, but it is neither inevitable nor a verdict on the severity of what was lost.
+Coming out of a hard period with the same capacities you had before, plus grief, is a legitimate outcome.

 If this is your pattern — start here